jstagge/reproduc_hyd/ReadMe.md

 For any description of this methodology, please use the following citation (s):

-* Stagge, J.H., Rosenberg, D.E., DeRose, R.J., Abdallah, A., Akbar, A., Attallah, N., and James, R. (2018) "A novel replicability survey tool to measure and promote reproducibility in hydrology."
+* Stagge, J.H., Rosenberg, D.E., Abdallah, A., Akbar, A., Attallah, N., and James, R. (2018) "A novel replicability survey tool to measure and promote reproducibility in hydrology."
 Scientific Data.

 * Stagge, J.H.
 (2018) "Reproducibility analysis repository accompanying Stagge et al. (2018)." doi: ????????.